 In legalese, an asset protection trust is also called an Intentionally Defective Grantor Trust, where the assets in the trust are handled differently for income tax purposes than they are for estate tax purposes.
 There are several types of asset protection trusts.
-In our last blog post, we discussed one of these trusts called the Medicaid Asset Protection Trust, or MAPT.
+Previously, we discussed one of these trusts called the Medicaid Asset Protection Trust, or MAPT.
 In today’s post, we will look at another type of asset protection trust, the Veterans Asset Protection Trust, or VAPT.

 Veterans Asset Protection Trust

 Similar to a Medicaid Asset Protection Trust, the VAPT is an irrevocable trust, meaning that once it’s established, it cannot be revoked or canceled.
 And the assets within this type of trust are no longer owned by the grantor, but by the trust itself.